 An active student in good standing who voluntarily takes a leave after the first day of instruction, but before the end of the first 60 percent of the term (term withdrawal deadline), will receive a pro rata refund.
 There is no refund after the first 60 percent of the term (term withdrawal deadline).
 Courses in which the student was enrolled after the final study list deadline will appear on the student’s record and will show the grade of ‘W’ (withdrew).

 The Leave of Absence form includes quarterly deadlines for receiving a partial tuition refund.
 A leave of absence submitted after the deadline is granted only for approved health and emergency reasons.

-Graduate students returning to campus within the time period indicated on an approved leave of absence must complete the Returning Graduate Student Request to Register form, and submit it to the Office of the Registrar in advance of the first day in the quarter in which they will reenroll.
+Graduate students returning to campus within the time period indicated on an approved leave of absence must complete the Early Return from Leave of Absence form, and submit it to the Office of the Registrar in advance of the first day in the quarter in which they will reenroll.
 In this circumstance, no reinstatement process or fee is required.
-Returning graduate students should stay in communication with their department and their advisor about their plans for reenrollment.
+Returning graduate students should stay in communication with their degree program and their advisor about their plans for reenrollment.